fbpx

 5. Put the raw food into your dog’s stainless steel bowl* for your dog to enjoy.

-6. After your dog is finished eating, wash the dish with warm, soapy water.
-Don’t use the dishrag on other dirty dishes because you could contaminate them with raw food particles.
+6. After your dog has finished eating, wash the dish with warm, soapy water.
+Don’t use the dishrag on other dirty dishes, as it could contaminate them with raw food particles.

 *The container should be stainless steel because other materials like plastic and porcelain are porous and can trap germs over time.
 Here are some cool stainless steel dog dishes that you can customize with your dog’s name for Check Amazon for availability .